 Distilled water is filtered by boiling water to separate the water molecules from contaminants and hard minerals.
 The pure water vapor is collected on one side of the water distiller, and any other contaminants are left behind.
 Distillation is one of the simplest methods to filter water.
 Water is boiled, and the steam is condensed and captured in a separate container.
 The contaminants remaining in the original container are then removed.
 Distillation is a very effective process and obliterates impurities making it the purest form of water.

-If you’re looking for the best and purest form of filtered water, distilled water is your answer.
+Water that’s been distilled is your answer if you’re looking for the best and purest form of filtered water.
 If you want to invest in a quality product that will give you peace of mind about what you’re drinking, using for a steam facial, or filling up your CPAP humidifier tank, look no further than vapor distilled water from Aquapap.
 You won’t be disappointed with the quality and purity of vapor distilled water from Aquapap.
 Shop now!